pkErbynn/DataStructures-Algorithms-Demystified/5_abstractDataStructures/1_singly_linkedlist/0_note.md

 - In Arrays, insertion or Deletion is super expensive, cus of the ripple effect of reindexing
     - Insertion and deletion gave birth to List **
 - Array: Better for 'Write less, Read' many operations
-    - LinkedList: Better for Write many, Read less operations (at start)
+    - LinkedList: Better for 'Write many, Read less' operations (at start)
     - Write => Insert, Delete (Delete at end is not efficient in Linkedlist, unless Doubly)